DumpAnalysis/eiq-polymon/README.md

 # Configuration

-PolyMon is built with a default set of configurations for the underlying osquery agent as well as the [PolyLogyx Extension](https://github.com/polylogyx/osq-ext-bin).
+PolyMon is built with a default set of configurations for the underlying osquery agent as well as the [EclecticIQ Extension](https://github.com/eclecticiq/osq-ext-bin).
 This provides an extremely low touch experience for the end user.
 The advanced users who wish to view/edit the configuration can do so by launching the PolyMon's front end application as shown below.

 ![Configuration](Images/mon-config.png)

-PolyMon configuration follows the similar syntax as provided for PolyLogyx Extension and osquery.
+PolyMon configuration follows the similar syntax as provided for EclecticIQ Extension and osquery.

 ![Configuration2](Images/mon-config2.png)